 What’s possible (and what’s not)

-Brain-friendly assessment may be possible in a short period, but not with any current technology or pedagogy.
-If brain-friendly tests are to be used in high-stakes evaluation, it may take a major restructuring of the educational infrastructure.
-State education departments simply are not prepared for the intake of portfolios, for example, rather than bubble sheets—and may never be.
+Is it possible to conduct brain-friendly assessment in a short period?
+Perhaps, but if brain-friendly tests are to be used in high-stakes evaluation, it will take a major restructuring of the educational infrastructure.
+For example, state education departments would need to be prepared for the intake of things like portfolios rather than bubble sheets.

 What can be done is that teachers can change how they assess.
-Principles of brain-friendly assessment are always available.
-Teachers still have day-to-day control of their classrooms and lessons.
-Done correctly, accurate brain-friendly assessment can lead to more successful testing, higher student achievement, and greater college and career readiness.
+With the right combination of coaching and professional development, each teacher can become skilled at conducting accurate minute-to-minute assessment that leads to successful testing, higher student achievement, and greater college and career readiness.

 We believe that the most important thing a teacher or leader can do is to fuel each student’s passion for learning.
 When this is achieved, a lifetime of accomplishment becomes possible for that learner.
 Through partnerships with schools and districts throughout the country, we help educators and leadership transform each classroom into a powerful learning environment that prepares students for lasting success in school, the global workplace, and beyond.
 Our vision for the future is big and bright, and we love helping schools get there.
 Learn more about Learning Sciences International.